 3.1 Processing of Personal Data

 The University holds, collects and processes information about its students (current and former), applicants and potential applicants.
-This information (which includes personal data) may include images and personal, academic, financial and disability information.
+This information (which includes personal and special category data) may include images and personal, academic, financial and disability information.
 This information is used for various academic, administrative, management, statutory, pastoral, and health and safety reasons.

 Students, applicants and potential applicants (together “Data Subjects”) will be asked to provide and confirm their personal data and academic details with the University for the purpose of provision or potential provision of education and student experience.
 For further information on how the University will process your data, please see the Student Privacy Notice, the Prospective Student Privacy Notice and the Privacy Notice for Alumni.